TTzvet/coding-community-react/README.md

 To run the app type in "yarn start" (or "npm start" depending on which version you have locally).

 Please make sure that the app_api (https://github.com/TTzvet/coding-community-api.git) is already running.

-NB.
-CSS may not load at all times and if so - please go to Home and reload the page.